ITALY TRAVEL GUIDE CONTENTS

 Electricity Socket: 230V, 50Hz AC electricity.
 Power outlets are usually two-prong round but may accept a three-prong, grounded plug.
 Be sure to pack a universal travel adaptorso you can still use all your electronic gadgets.

 As always, we highly recommend getting travel insurance beforehand.
-Our top recommendation is World Nomads due to their extensive list of activities covered.
+We recommend Safety Wing due to their extensive coverage and monthly plans.

 Language: Italy’s primary language is Italian.
 English is widely understood in larger cities and tourist destinations but will not be spoken in smaller, rural villages.